-Ed Simon is a writer, a scholar of early modern religion and literature, and the associate editor of The Marginalia Review of Books, a channel of The Los Angeles Review of Books.
+Ed Simon is a writer, a scholar of early modern religion and literature, and the associate editor of The Marginalia Review of Books, a channel of The Los Angeles Review of Books, as being an associate for the Boston chapter of the Scholars Strategy Network progressive think tank.
 Currently working as an adjunct Assistant Professor in the English and Media Studies department of Bentley University in Waltham Massachusetts, he earned his PhD in English from Lehigh University in 2017.
-In addition to his academic work, Simon is also a participant in the public humanities, with popular articles published or featured in The Atlantic, The Paris Review Daily, The Washington Post, Newsweek, Aeon, Nautilus, Atlas Obscura, Jacobin, Berfrois, Queen Mob’s Teahouse, The Millions, Literary Hub, The Fortnightly Review, Tablet Magazine, Mental Floss, Jewish Renaissance, Commonweal, The Dublin Review of Books, Marginalia at the Los Angeles Review of Books, Harriet the Blog of the Poetry Foundation, Salon, Quartz, Tikkun, the Public Domain Review, the Revealer, Killing the Buddha, and Belt Magazine among others.
+In addition to his academic work, Simon is also a participant in the public humanities, with popular articles published or featured in The Atlantic, The Paris Review Daily, The Washington Post, Newsweek, Aeon, Nautilus, Atlas Obscura, Jacobin, Berfrois, Queen Mob’s Teahouse, The Millions, Literary Hub, The Fortnightly Review, Tablet Magazine, Mental Floss, Jewish Renaissance, Commonweal, The Dublin Review of Books, Marginalia at the Los Angeles Review of Books, Harriet the Blog of the Poetry Foundation, Salon, Quartz, Tikkun, The Public Domain Review, The Revealer, Killing the Buddha, and Belt Magazine among others.
 His articles have been frequently republished at sites like Arts & Letters Daily, 3 Quarks Daily, Grub Street, The Rumpus, The New England Review, Brewminate, The Browser, and Real Clear Religion.
 Essays of his have appeared in anthologies, and he is a Puschcart Award nominated author.
 He is one of the founding members of the International Society for Heresy Studies, and was previously the assistant editor to both the Journal of Heresy Studies as well as the society’s newsletter ExCommunicated for which he wrote the regular “Featured Heretic” column.
 In addition, he is an occasional guest on Mt.
 Aloysius College English Professor Danny Anderson’s podcast The Sectarian Review.
 Across his many projects, Ed’s writing is focused on issues that surround the intersection of religion, culture, and literature.